-From enjoying the beautiful waterfalls of the Niagara Escarpment to at the hip art scene downtown here is our list of the best things to do in Hamilton!
+From enjoying the beautiful waterfalls of the Niagara Escarpment to the hip art scene downtown, here is our list of the best things to do in Hamilton!

 Hamilton is by far Ontario’s most underrated city for travel.